 A simple, low-cost, low-power, sensor integrated into a baby hat that measures newborns’ key vital signs.
-Continuous monitoring improves speed of action in life-threatening situations for neonates and ensures that when they are in distress, they have the best chance to receive the care they need to survive and thrive.
-The device is a prototype that is still in early testing stages.
+Continuous monitoring improves the speed of action in life-threatening situations for neonates and ensures that when they are in distress, they have the best chance to receive the care they need to survive and thrive.
+The device is a prototype that is still in the early testing stages.
 Interview with representative

 The devices are currently manufactured in-house and with local partners by Neopenda.
 Interview with representative

 Ultimately the product may be purchased and distributed through wholesale distributors of medical equipment; in Uganda, the primary distributors are National Medical Stores for public hospitals and Joint Medical Store for private hospitals.
 We are also pursuing implementation with multi-national NGO partners.
 Interview with representative

 Distributions to Date Status

 This is a prototype and not available on the market as yet.